howdyai/botkit/packages/docs/reference/hangouts.md

 <a name="HangoutsAdapter"></a>
 ## HangoutsAdapter
 Connect Botkit or BotBuilder to Google Hangouts.
+See [HangoutsAdapterOptions](#HangoutsAdapterOptions) for parameters.

 Use with Botkit:
 ```javascript